 128 West Superior Street | Architect: McMillen & Radcliffe | Built: 1892 | Lost: 1981

-Glass Block opened a second store in the new Miller Hill Mall in 1973, but continued operation of the downtown facility until 1981 when it closed, much to the dismay of downtown shoppers.
-The building was demolished to make room for First Bank Duluth; that building is now home to US Bank.
+Glass Block opened a second store in Duluth’s Miller Hill Mall when the complex first opened in 1973, continuing operation of the downtown facility until 1981.
+The building was demolished that year to make room for First Bank Duluth Building, now the US Bank Building.